jackjtaylor/exesearch/README.md

 The code has been written and refactored to meet PEP8 standards, as well as meet performance standards.

 The largest problem with performance, currently, is processing password-locked files.
-This dramatically slows down performance, both by having to enter in the password, and then unlock the file.
+This dramatically slows down performance, both by having to enter in the password (I/O slowdowns), and then unlock the file.